What’s the difference between a product release and a product launch? Does it matter?

 - QA and operations: Test the new product in a real-world environment.
 Fix any issues.
 Rinse and repeat until the product is ready to roll out!

 Now it’s time to launch.
 You worked hard to perfect your product release.
 Partners and customers are going to love it.
-Or will they?
+(And if they don’t, you’re about to find out.)

 “According to Harvard Business School professor Clayton Christensen, there are over 30,000 new products introduced every year, and 95 percent fail.”